siliace/Laravel-image/README.md

     Image::url('/path/to/image/in/storage', 'small');

-In the config file you can find a default shortcut to defined default transformations:
+In the config file you can find a default shortcut to define default transformations:

     'shortcuts' => [
         'default' => [